 Good Afternoon!
 Welcome to another Freshly Brewed Projects Blog Hop with the Latte Girls!
-Today we are sharing projects made with Memories & More Card Packs and I’ve used the Night Before Christmas Card Pack for my projects today.
+Today we are sharing projects made with the Feels Like Frost Suite.

 I do love to colour and when I saw the Wildly Happy Stamp Set I thought it would be perfect to teach different ways to colour these sweet images in a class.